Powered by MOMENTUM MEDIA

 On the other hand, for clients that work with a tax agent, if there is not a clear explanation for how the adviser has calculated the portion that is deductible, there are going to be questions.

-“The tax agent is going to want to look at the invoice and say, ‘OK, they're saying 60 per cent of it should be deductible, where's my evidence for that?’
-Accountants and registered tax agents are going to be looking for evidence for how you justify that,” Negline explained.
+“The tax agent is going to want to look at the invoice and say, ‘OK, they’re saying 60 per cent of it should be deductible, where’s my evidence for that?’
+Accountants and registered tax agents are going to be looking for evidence for how you justify that,” Negline said.

-“Once the client puts in their return, they're on the hook for what is on that return.
+“Once the client puts in their return, they’re on the hook for what is on that return.
 And the accountant or the registered tax agent is also on the hook.
-They're taking the information and looking at it going, ‘how can I substantiate this cost?’
+They’re taking the information and looking at it going, ‘How can I substantiate this cost?’

 “I think that’s going to be the tricky thing that advisers are going to have to sit there and [determine] how much time they have actually spent on each different element of the advice piece.”